-National Objective: The large majority of these funds, \$3,437,830 of the \$3,737,830 total, will be utilized for activities and improvements identified in the Challedon neighborhood.
-As a result 91.2% of these funds will serve to meet the Low-Moderate Income Area (LMA) national objective.
+National Objective: These funds large majority of these funds, \$3,437,830 of the \$3,737,830 total, will be utilized for activities and improvements identified in the Challedon neighborhood.
+As a result, 100% of these funds will serve to meet the Low-Moderate Income Area (LMA) national objective.